Kinoma/KPR-examples/README.md

 <x-app-info id="ssdp.example.kinoma.marvell.com"><span class="networkSample uiSample"></span></x-app-info>

 A simple application that shows SSDP usage.
-The application starts a HTTP server on port 1234, registers it with the name service named "KPR Server".
+The application starts an HTTP server on port 1234, registers a service named "KPR Server".
 It also looks for available HTTP servers on the local network.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***